-English is also Consulting Curator in the Department of Painting and Sculpture at the Museum of Modern Art.
-During a two-year hiatus from the University of Chicago, where English taught from 2003 to 2013, he was Starr Director of the Research and Academic Program at the Clark Art Institute.
+English also serves as Adjunct Curator in the Department of Painting and Sculpture at the Museum of Modern Art, New York.
+During a two-year hiatus from the University of Chicago, where English first taught from 2003 to 2013, he was Starr Director of the Research and Academic Program at the Clark Art Institute.

 How to See a Work of Art in Total Darkness (MIT Press, 2007)

-Art History and Emergency (Yale UP, forthcoming spring 2016).
+Art History and Emergency (Yale UP, 2016).
 Edited with David Breslin.

 Kara Walker: Narratives of a Negress (Rizzoli, 2007).
 Republication.

 Kara Walker: Narratives of a Negress (MIT Press, 2003).
 Edited with Ian Berry, Vivian Patterson, and Mark Reinhardt.